 Sjur Flåm: Economics Department, Bergen University, Postal: Economics Department, Bergen University, 5007 Bergen , Norway

 Abstract: Financial options typically incorporate times of exercise.
 Alternatively, they embody set-up costs or indivisibilities.
 Such features lead to planning problems with integer decision variables.
 Provided the sample space be finite, it is shown here that integrality constraints can often be relaxed.
 In fact, simple mathematical programming, aimed at arbitrage or replication, may bound or identify option prices.
 When the asset market is incomplete, the bounds stem from nonlinear pricing functionals.

-Keywords: asset pricing; arbitrage; options; finite sample space; scenario tree; equivalent martingale measures; bid-ask intervals; incomplete market; linear programming; combinatorial optimization; totally unimodular matrices.; (follow links to similar papers)
+Keywords: asset pricing; arbitrage; options; finite sample space; scenario tree; equivalent martingale measures; bid-ask intervals; incomplete market; linear programming; combinatorial optimization; totally unimodular matrices.

 20 pages, June 4, 2007

 Full text files

 Questions (including download problems) about the papers in this series should be directed to Prakriti Thami ()

 Report other problems with accessing this service to Sune Karlsson ().

 This page generated on 2021-12-07 07:46:08.